 Payment Period - An institutionally defined length of time for which financial aid funds will be paid to a student.

-Pell Grant - A federal grant program that ranges from a minimum award of $400 to a maximum award of $4,050 per year, granted to students who meet certain criteria within their enrollment status.
+Pell Grant - A Federal grant program that ranges from a minimum award to a maximum award.
+It is granted to students who meet certain criteria within their enrollment status.
 The Pell Grant payment schedule determines the award amount at the intersection between Cost Of Attendance (COA) and Expected Family Contribution (EFC).
-The maximum Pell grant of $4,050 has remained the same since 2002.
+For more information, visit: www.studentaid.gov.
 Named for Senator Claiborne Pell.

 Perkins Loan - The federal Perkins Loan is a low-interest (5 percent) loan for both undergraduate and graduate students with financial need.
 Undergraduate students may borrow up to $4,000 per year but may not exceed borrowing $20,000.
 Franklin & Marshall is the Perkins Loan lender.
 The loan is made with government funds, and F&M contributes a share.
 Perkins Loans must be repaid to F&M via transaction with the Business Office.
 Named for Congressman Carl Perkins.